MoritzLost/TextformatterPageTitleLinks/README.md

 ## Installation & usage

-At the moment, this plugin is not available in the ProcessWire module directory, so you have to manually clone or download the repository into your `site/modules` directory and install it through the backend.
+This module is available in the [module directory here](https://modules.processwire.com/modules/textformatter-page-title-links/).
+You can download it through the backend using the classname `TextformatterPageTitleLinks`.
+You can also manually clone or download the repository into your `site/modules` directory and install it through the backend.

 After that, simply add the textformatter to any fields you want to via the field settings.